JDatePicker/JDatePicker/README.md

 JDatePicker and JDatePanel is an set of advanced DatePicker controls for Java Swing applications.
 The MVC design enables us to display any date object such as Joda-Time DateMidnight.
 The date picker also works well with JGoodies Binding.

+News and other information can be found at: http://jdatepicker.org

 Screenshots
 -----------